“We think the world apart. What would it be like to think the world together?” (Parker Palmer).

 Figure 1 illustrates why Aristotelian logic based on the so-called laws of thought can be harmful, whereas Yin-Yang thinking can be healing.
 The laws of thought cut reality into pieces, into opposites that are disconnected and may become antagonistic and destructive.
 They create wounds.
 Yin and Yang are also opposites, but they are connected.
 Through this connection they can heal the split that has been created by the laws of thought.

 For example, if I say, “I am good and you are bad” and this is understood in terms of the laws of thought, as it is typical in our culture, I create a disconnection that may lead to antagonism, conflict, and harm.
 If, however, I look at this situation in terms of Yin-Yang, I understand that I am also bad and you are also good, and in this way we are connected in spite of our opposition.
 And this connection heals the wound that has been created by the cut through the laws of thought.
 Hermann Hesse, in his Siddhartha, understood this situation very well when he wrote: “But the world itself, being in and around us, is never one-sided.
-Never is a man or a deed wholly Samsara or wholly Nirvana; never is a man wholly a saint or a sinner (Hesse, H. 1951.
-Siddhartha.
-New York: New Directions Publishing Company, p.
+Never is a man or a deed wholly Samsara or wholly Nirvana; never is a man wholly a saint or a sinner (Hesse 1951, p.
 113).

-Besides Yin-Yang thinking, Buddhist and Jain logic also transcend our common logic based on the so-called laws of thought (see Chapter 3: Both/and).
+Besides Yin-Yang thinking, Buddhist and Jain logic also transcend our common logic based on the so-called laws of thought (see my essay on Healing Thinking through Both/and Logic, Buddhist and Jain Logic).

 Healing thinking is holistic thinking and holy thinking.
 It is holistic because it transcends the fragmentation and distortion inherent in Aristotelian logic based on the so-called laws of thought.
-It is holy, sacred because it points beyond the namable to the unnamable (see Buddhist and Jain logic in Chapter 3 and Korzybski’s non-identity in Chapter 4).
+It is holy, sacred, because it points beyond the namable to the unnamable (see the following essays and my essay Beyond Thinking, Writing, and Speaking - the Unnamable).